-Defined term Definition/description Book (made up of the tender opening forms) Tenderer 'tenderer' means an economic operator that has submitted a tender Total Value The whole of the value or estimated value (in money or equivalent value) for a single purchase or disposal excluding VAT.
-Whether or not it comprises several lots or stages.
-To be paid or received by the Council or a discrete operational unit within the Council.
+Defined term Definition/description a single purchase or disposal excluding VAT. • Whether or not it comprises several lots or stages. • To be paid or received by the Council or a discrete operational unit within the Council.
 The Total Value shall be calculated as follows: (a) Where the contract is for a fixed period, by taking the total price to be paid or which might be paid during the whole of the period. (b) Where the purchase involves recurrent transactions for the same type of item, by aggregating the value of those transactions in the coming 12 months. (c) Where the contract is for an uncertain duration, by multiplying the monthly payment by 48. (d) For feasibility studies, the value of the scheme or contracts which may be awarded as a result. (e) For nominated suppliers and sub-contractors, the total value shall be the value of that part of the main contract to be fulfilled by the nominated supplier or sub-contractor. (f) Where an in-house service provider is involved, by taking into account redundancy and similar/associated costs.
 Trade advertisement Suppliers or services providers who have placed advertisements in reputable trade journals, magazines and publications (including local Yellow Pages, Thompson Directory, & etc).
 UK United Kingdom Value for money Value for money is not the lowest possible price; it combines goods or services that fully meet the Council's needs, with the level of quality required, delivery at the time you need it, and at an appropriate price.